jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 ## Literature

+_Joe: I marked the year with month for papers, due to the extreme fast pace in this domain of exploding research_

 ### Test-time Scaling

 [(2024 Aug) Scaling LLM Test-Time Compute Optimally can be More Effective than Scaling Model Parameters](https://arxiv.org/abs/2408.03314)